mecsantos/sample-node-apm/README.md

 ### Prerequisites
-There should be a Datadog Agent receiving the traces and logs.
+This application sets up Datadog APM and trace ID injection on logs.
+There should be a [Datadog Agent](https://docs.datadoghq.com/tracing/setup_overview/) set to receive traces and logs.

 ### Build